PojavLauncherTeam/PojavLauncher_iOS/.github/ISSUE_TEMPLATE/feature-request.md

 What do you want to see changed, added, or removed?
 Make sure to be specific.

 **Describe alternatives you've considered**
-Is there anythingg else you’ve thought of but crossed off?
+Is there anything else you’ve thought of but crossed off?
 If so, tell us why.

 **Additional context**
 Have a mock-up?
 Perhaps a template or set of files.
 Share them here!